I do my payroll on my own computer. Isn't that better than having a payroll service?

 I already use a payroll service.
 Can Corporate Payroll Services save me more money without sacrificing service?

-We usually save our clients 30% to 50% compared to other payroll companies.
+If you compare us to ADP (Automatic Data Processing) and Paychex, our services are frequently 30 to 40% less.
 Our fees include tax service and standard delivery, while some other companies charge additional fees for their tax service and delivery.
 We believe that you will find our service to be exceptional.